-Bluetongue is a notifiable insect-borne viral disease that affects sheep, cattle, other ruminants such as goats and camelids such as IIasmas.
+Bluetongue is a notifiable insect-borne viral disease that affects sheep, cattle, other ruminants such as goats, and camelids such as llamas.
 It cannot be spread directly between animals and relies on the midge as a vector for transmission.

-It does not affected people or food safety, but outbreaks can result in prolonged animal movement and trade restrictions.
+It does not affect people or food safety, but outbreaks can result in prolonged animal movement and trade restrictions.

 Animal keepers should be very vigilant for any signs of notifiable disease and report any suspected cases to APHA immediately.
 When importing animals into Scotland, animal keepers should ensure they consider the risks carefully and check the health status of the animals.
-Animal keepers should also consult their vet on other measures, such as protective vaccination.
+Animal keepers should also consult their vet on other measures, such as protective vaccination if appropriate.

 You should discuss the risks of importing stock from BTV affected countries with your vet.

 Infection with bluetongue can significantly compromise livestock welfare, both in terms of unpleasant symptoms and a potentially high mortality rate.
 The severity of disease varies among different species with symptoms being most severe in sheep, resulting in deaths, weight loss and disruption in wool growth.
 In highly susceptible sheep, morbidity can be as high as 100%.
 Mortality averages from 2 to 30%, but can be as high as 70%.
 Cattle often have a higher infection rate than sheep and demonstration and severity of clinical signs varies depending on the strain of virus.

 Animals can recover from the disease.
 Such animals become immune to the strain with which they were infected and, after around 60 days, they stop shedding virus into the bloodstream, meaning that they no longer pose a risk in terms of onward infection of the midge population.
 However, there are long terms impacts on productivity and fertility.

 If you keep livestock, you must continue to keep a close watch for, and report any suspicion of bluetongue disease in your animals.